-The consultation and desk research supports a destination event that is relevant and organically grown and builds on the city's sport infrastructure and nature based assets.
-This does not have to be a single event but a program of complementary events to capture attention and increase tourism yield eg. cycling.
+The consultation and desk research supports the concept of a destination event that is relevant and organically grown and builds on the city's sport infrastructure and nature based assets.
+This does not have to be a single event, as per the traditional notion of a destination event, but a program of complementary events to capture attention and increase tourism yield eg. cycling.
 A program of cycling events has been suggested building on the development of the new multi-purpose cycling facility, Active Travel and Riverside infrastructure as well as the success of Gears and Beers with the intention of increasing overnight stays over several weeks in late winter/early spring.